IsaacCavallaro/poker-probability-calculator/suits_logic_breakdown.md

 This function takes:
  - hand
     - list of five cards, where each card is a tuple
-- suits
-    - list of all possible suits
-- ranks
-    - list of all possible ranks, in the order they are ranked

 - This function first extracts the values of each card in the hand and saves to `values`
 - If there are exactly 5 distinct values (meaning all cards are different ranks)